 Note that Apple currently offers 5 GB of free storage to all customers, which might not be enough for your data needs.
 Especially if you use the iCloud for e.g. your photo library, you will run out of space and may opt to go for one of the paid plans for more storage.
 This situation will improve with the falling prices of online storage, but until then it remains a minor disadvantage of iCloud backups vs. iTunes backups.

-A major advantage of iCloud backups is hassle-free automation.
+A major advantage of iCloud backups is the automatic backup option.
 You won’t need to remember to regularly connect and sync your phone to a PC or Mac, even if you’re on holiday and accessing the hotel WiFi – your iPhone remembers to back itself up via the iCloud.
-Thus we recommend enabling automatic iCloud backups for your iPhone.
+Thus we recommend to activate automatic iCloud backups for your iPhone.

-Enabling automatic backups to iCloud is quite simple: Open up your “Settings” app and navigate to the “iCloud” section, then switch on the toggle for “iCloud Backup”.
+To enable iCloud backups automatically is quite simple: Open up your “Settings” app and navigate to the “iCloud” section, then activate the toggle for “iCloud Backup”.
 You will be prompted to re-enter your login credentials for iCloud before your first backup procedure.
 That’s it, you have successfully turned on automatic iCloud backups.

 To manually create a backup in iCloud, simply select “Back Up Now” at the bottom of the screen (the option only appears after enabling iCloud backups).
 This allows you to trigger the process at the time of your choice.
 Other than on special occasions such as system updates, there is no need to manually start the procedure.